Dog Owner Pleads Guilty; Sentenced to Jail Time

 Area where Edgar Brown was viciously attacked by five pit bulls on October 6.

-UPDATE 08/04/16: Nine months after a pack of pit bulls mauled a man to death, second-degree manslaughter chargers were filed against the owner of the dogs.
+Nine months after a pack of pit bulls brutally mauled a man to death, second-degree manslaughter charges were filed against the owner of the dogs.
 Last October, 60-year old Edgar Brown stopped by a friend's rental home to take out the trash.
 While undertaking this task, five pit bulls belonging to a nearby property entered through a hole in the fence and brutally attacked him.
-The severe bite injuries led to multiple complications, amputations and death under 2-weeks later.
+The severe bite injuries led to multiple complications, amputations and eventually Brown's death 12 days later.

 Second-degree manslaughter charges in Oklahoma is a felony that carries up to 4-years in prison or by a fine of $1,000 or both a fine and imprisonment, according to FindLaw.com.
 Edgar's brother, Dexter Brown, has been a strong proponent for criminal charges since his brother's vicious attack.
 “People got to be responsible for their dogs and if their dogs kill somebody as far as I’m concerned you killed them,” Dexter said.
 Police issued an arrest warrant for the dogs' owner, Juan Diaz.